jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 abstract: Decorating lines with treble triads, shell voicings, and bass notes.
 ---

-Guitar chord melody improvisation has fascinated me from an early age.
-The ability to freely interweave chord progressions, melodies, and bass lines was always the pinnacle.
-I saw it as the ultimate capability on guitar.

-Blending together chords and melody makes a composition sound fuller and richer, like a song rather than just a part.
+Blending together chords and melody makes a composition sound fuller and richer, more like a song rather than just a part.

+Guitar chord melody improvisation has fascinated me since childhood.
+The ability to freely interweave chord progressions, melodies, and bass lines always seemed to me the ultimate in guitar performance.

+*Treble triads* can be used to improvise freely with chords.
+See {% include chapter-link.html slug="treble-triads" %}.

 A small trick for filling out a melody on the highest pitched string is to play the first and second strings at the same fret,